sfbrigade/codeforsanfrancisco.org/README.md

 * Install [`yarn`](https://yarnpkg.com/en/docs/install) (used for managing external asset libraries (like Bootstrap, jQuery, etc.)
 * Run `make`
+* Edit code locally in new branch
+* Push to Github and open a Pull Request
+* Get Pull Request reviewed and preview the build by clicking on the Netlify build hook link
+* Merge into master (automatically publishes changes)

 If you add a new external resource, be sure to add lines to the relevant [`Makefile`](Makefile) target to copy them into `css/vendor` and `js/vendor`.